The Opportunity to Resign: More Valuable Than Ever?

 The gist here is that it appears to make more sense than ever for you to offer any about-to-be-terminated employee the opportunity to resign.
 At the same time, we add at least two important caveats.
 First, several of us question the appellate panel's reasoning and are not at all sure it is sound enough to withstand future scrutiny, whether by a subsequent Court of Appeals panel or on appeal to the Supreme Court.
 Second, the Opinion is unlikely to have any impact whatsoever on the parties' respective rights and obligations under either Unemployment Insurance or Workers Disability Compensation laws.

-For additional information on managing your company's employee relations, or addressing or avoiding employment litigation, please contact an attorney in Varnum's Labor and Employment Relations Practice Group at 616/336-6000.
+For additional information on managing your company's employee relations, or addressing or avoiding employment litigation, please contact an attorney in Varnum's Labor and Employment Relations Practice Team at 616/336-6000.